VMedia – Voice over Internet Protocol

 9. How do I return Equipment to VMedia if my Services are cancelled?

 When your Services are cancelled, you must return to us all Equipment that you do not own.
-Equipment must be returned in its original packaging, including all packaging and materials provided by the manufacturer and all accessories and ancillary equipment (e.g. power adapter, remote controls and wires).
+Equipment must be returned in its original packaging, including all packaging and materials provided by the manufacturer and all accessories and ancillary equipment (e.g. power adapter, remote controls and wires), at your expense.
 You must use adequate protective packaging (e.g. bubble packaging) when shipping Equipment back to us.

 If VMedia does not receive your returned Equipment within thirty (30) days of the date of cancellation, you will be charged the full purchase price of the Equipment minus depreciation, as determined by VMedia.